Skip to content

 Here’s how to price pressure washing jobs:

-1. Research competitor pricing to see what other local pressure washers are charging for their services.
-Figure out why they charge what they do.
+• Research competitor pricing to see what other local pressure washers are charging for their services.

 Add it all up and you’ll see how much to charge for a pressure wash.
 Based on that, you can charge customers the hourly rate, or adapt that amount to provide fixed fee or square footage pricing.

-7. Get small business insurance to protect your business in case of any accidents or issues.
+Small business insurance helps to protect your business in case of any accidents or issues.
 Purchase a business owner’s policy that includes general liability, commercial property, and business income insurance.
 You can also get policies to cover you in case of other unexpected problems.

 • Word of mouth is the most effective marketing channel for pressure washing businesses.
 Encourage customers to talk about your services by setting up a referral program and asking for online reviews.

-• Create social media profiles on Facebook, Twitter, or Instagram to help your pressure washing business get noticed in your community.
+• Create social media profiles on Facebook, Twitter (X), or Instagram to help your pressure washing business get noticed in your community.
 Choose the platforms where your ideal customers spend time online, then post content regularly and engage with your followers.

 • Build a website where potential customers can learn about your pressure washing services, see before-and-after photos of finished jobs, and book services online.